-Our team can assist you during the divorce process by providing advice on your Application for Divorce; representing you at your Divorce Hearing (should this be required) and assisting you to finalise any other aspects of your separation, including negotiating parenting arrangements, property settlement and/or child support issues.[AC1]
+Our team can assist you during the separation and divorce process by providing advice on your Application for Divorce; representing you at your Divorce Hearing (should this be required) and assisting you to finalise any and all other aspects of your separation, including parenting arrangements, property settlement, spousal maintenance issues and/or child support issues.

-At Aitken Partners we are among the most sought-after divorce lawyers in Melbourne, providing each of our valued clients with compassionate and honest legal services to ensure that their divorce or separation is as straightforward as possible.
+At Aitken Partners we are among the most sought-after divorce lawyers in Melbourne, providing each of our valued clients with compassionate and honest legal services to ensure that their separation is as straightforward as possible.

 We manage each stage of your legal separation, reducing the 3 costs – the emotional cost, the time cost and financial cost of separation and divorce.

 At our William Street offices, we employ a select team of lawyers and other professionals, including immigration consultants, who can provide assistance on matters concerning visa appeals and applications, as well as citizenship enquiries.